ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 ### 1. Project Scaffolding

-The AI automatically generated the complete project structure with a single prompt, saving hours of setup time:
+With the help of AWS Q Developer, I generated the complete project structure with a single prompt, saving hours of setup time:

 ```bash
 npm create vite@latest jotto-game -- --template react